 How Starbucks Rewards Raises the Bar-ista

-Upon implementing the Starbucks Rewards program, Starbucks saw a record setting quarter.
-The program helped increase revenue to an astonishing $2.65 billion, with executives pointing to the increased participation in the loyalty program as the main driver of these amazing results.
+Since implementing the Starbucks Rewards program, Starbucks has seen an impressive 14.2 million customers join their rewards program.
+With revenues increasing every year, executives have pointed to the increased participation in the loyalty program as the main driver of these amazing results.
 So, what is the program doing so well?

 The Starbucks app gives the program an edge that other standard “card only” programs do not have.
 In today’s competitive environment, just having a loyalty program is not enough.
 You have to make a concerted effort to differentiate your program from others.